mykytam/management-system/README.md

 # Management System

-School Management System written with Java, the project consists of use GUI and SQLite for user-friendly interface and more efficiency.
+School Management System written with Java, uses SQLite database and has graphical user interface.

 **Features of the project are:**
 - Logging into database